Part I

 Your rising life force is raw charge.
 It is amoral: neither virtuous nor vicious.
 We call this the Serpent.

-Integrated with ethics, wisdom, and the Sage’s mind, that same charge becomes Dragon: integrated capacity.
+Held with ethics, wisdom, and steadiness, that same charge becomes Dragon: power you can trust.
 Power moves through body, heart, and mind, housed within a regulated nervous system.

 This is the Spiral Path: it turns inward rather than running straight, blending direct experience with conceptual inquiry, and always returning awareness to the body.